PratyushaRaghupatruni/Fitness-Tracker/README.md

 # Description

-A consumer will reach their fitness goals more quickly when they track their workout progress.
+A consumer will reach their fitness goals more quickly when they track their workout progress.It allows user to add exercises to a previous or new workout and view stats for multiple workouts.

 # Table of Contents
 * [Preview](#Preview)